percona/pxb-docs/docs/xbcloud/xbcloud_azure.md

-# Using the xbcloud binary with Microsoft Azure Cloud Storage
+# Use the xbcloud binary with Microsoft Azure Cloud Storage

 Implemented in Percona XtraBackup 8.0.27-19, the **xbcloud** binary adds support for the Microsoft Azure Cloud Storage using the REST API.